These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 There are several Stop Releases in the Sailfish OS update path.
 They are mandatory intermediate steps through which the update process must traverse if the original OS version of the device is from the past.
 The Stop Releases (so far) are:

 2a.
-As soon as the first stop release is installed to the phone, seek for the next one.
+As soon as the first stop release is installed to the device, seek for the next one.
 Carry on in the same way.
 Once the last stop release has been installed, the latest Sailfish OS version will be downloaded.
 Download and install it.
-NOTE: The upcoming release 2.1.3 may be the next stop release.

 devel-su ## Use your SSH password here